view all blogs

 Processing

 Once picked, the coffee cherry is processed to remove the fruit and extract the green bean inside.
-The method matters enormously.
 Washed coffees are clean and bright.
-Natural-processed coffees, dried with the fruit still on, develop deeper, fruitier flavour profiles.
+Natural-processed coffees develop deeper, fruitier flavour profiles.
 Honey-processed sits somewhere between the two.
-Each approach shapes the character of the final cup.

 3